BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Clark.md

 - Virtue Rationalism (virtue = to be guided by practical reason) is true
-- Extreme Rationalism (thought without desire motivates) is true
+- Extreme Will-Intellect-Passion Rationalism (thought without desire motivates) is true